 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Meursault works hard at the office today.
 His boss is nice to him, presumably because Meursault is in mourning, though hardly anything would give that away.

-He and Emmanuel, coworker and friend, jump a large truck (as in run and jump onto the back) for a lift to Celeste’s diner for lunch.
+He and Emmanuel, his coworker and friend, jump into the back of a large truck for a lift to Celeste's diner for lunch.

 After lunch, Meursault goes back to his apartment for a nap.
 Then he goes back to work.

 That evening as Meursault walks back home, he feels good because the sky is green.